yusufkandemir/app-extension-firebase-authentication/README.md

 `{ path: '/login', name: 'Login', component: () => import('components/Q-AE-Auth.vue') },`

 `{ path: '/register', name: 'Register', component: () => import('components/Q-AE-Auth.vue') }`

+If after the installation, you would like to modify your firebase authentication code for any reason, you can do so in the component installed from the app extension.

 ## Configuration